h-janes/flask-sitemapper/README.md

 ```

 ### Sitemap Indexes
 Sitemap indexes are sitemaps that list other sitemaps.
-These are used if a single sitemap would be too large, or sometimes for organisational purposes.
+These are used if a single sitemap would be too large, or sometimes for organizational purposes.
 You can create a master sitemapper, which generates a sitemap index, by specifying `master=True` when creating the instance.

 Note that sitemap indexes have a different syntax to regular sitemaps, so it is important to provide this argument.
 ```python